SUSAN TREGONING PHOTOGRAPHY

 0 Comments

 The Parkway was a long time coming; it officially opened in 2005 after being under construction and planning for 67 years!
-President Franklin D. Roosevelt signed the Natchez Trace Parkway into law on May 18, 1938, establishing it as a unit of the National Park System, and officially protecting this historically significant highway of the Old Southwest.
-There are seven segments of the Old Trace that are listed on the National Register of Historic Places.
+President Franklin D. Roosevelt signed the Natchez Trace Parkway into law on May 18, 1938, establishing it as a unit of the National Park System

 This scenic drive roughly follows and commemorates the historic Old Natchez Trace and is jam-packed with over 10,000 years of history!
-Along the way, you can hike preserved sections of the Old Trace, read historical markers telling the stories of the people back in the day, see historical buildings, Indian ceremonial, and burial mounds, breathtaking scenic overlooks; there are rivers, lakes, swamps, picnic areas, hiking trails, and campgrounds.
+Along the way, you can hike preserved sections of the Old Trace, read historical markers telling the stories of the people back in the day, see historical buildings, Indian ceremonial and burial mounds, and breathtaking scenic overlooks; there are rivers, lakes, swamps, picnic areas, hiking trails, and campgrounds.
 It’s not a road you can drive in a day or even a week if you wish to see it all.
 This is a pleasant, leisurely drive through beautiful country with a maximum speed limit of 50mph.
 Relax, take your time, and enjoy the drive.

 Read More